tgirke/rcf/pages/manuals/manuals_linux-cluster_login_macos.md

    ![fig0](images/42.png)

 6. The following screenshot should be what greets you, click on `Auth Type:` and change the drop down menu from `OAuth` to `Basic`.
 Make sure `Protocol:` is set to `SSH` in the drop down menu.
+The other fields won't matter.

    ![fig0](images/43.png)